microsoft/BCTech/samples/AppInsights/README.md

 For each new signal type we add, we try to backport to the current major release (16.x right now) if possible.

 For on-premises installations (private or public cloud), you can create an application/service that listens on the ETW (Event Tracing for Windows) events that we use for internal telemetry and then send them to appinsights.
+Note that this approach is depending on internal telemetry events that might change and that are not documented by Microsoft.

 This is documented here: https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/tools-monitor-performance-counters-and-events and here https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/monitor-server-events